2014 Louisville, Mississippi tornado: Weakening and dissipation

-Impacts & aftermath
+Impacts and aftermath

 In Leake County, the tornado inflicted $1.2 million in property damage, $2.2 million in vegetation damage and resulting in three injuries.
 In Neshoba County, the tornado inflicted $400,000 in property damage and $750,000 in vegetation damage.
 The most heavily affected county was Winston County, the tornado inflicted $115 million in property, $6.5 million in vegetation damage, ten people were killed, and 81 others in the county were injured.
 In Winston County, 391 structures were destroyed and hundreds were left homeless.
 Executive director of the Winston County Economic Development Partnership stated that more than 100 people were living in shelters, others were staying with relatives.
 40 homes were in sale in Winston County before the tornado occurred, and the town was already facing "critical shortage" of rental options, according to the executive director.

-The Mississippi Forestry Commission made conducted a storm damage assessment on the forestry damage caused by tornadoes from the severe weather event using aerial detection flight.
-31,854 acres of forestry across Mississippi were affected by tornado outbreak, resulting in a timber damage of $14.3 million.
-In Winston County, 4931 acres of pine trees, 3,398 acres of hardwood trees, 1,440 mixed acres were damaged, resulting in $6.5 million in timber damage in the county.
-In Private Non-Industrial Landowners areas, 3,877 acres of pine trees, 3,072 acres of hardwood trees, and 1,256 mixed acres were damaged, resulting in $5.5 million damage.
+The Mississippi Forestry Commission conducted a storm damage assessment on the forestry damage caused by tornadoes from the severe weather event using aerial detection flights.
+31854 acres of forestry across Mississippi were affected by tornado outbreak, resulting in a timber damage of $14.3 million.
+In Winston County, 4931 acres of pine trees, 3398 acres of hardwood trees, 1440 acres of mixed trees were damaged, resulting in $6.5 million in timber damage in the county.
+In Private Non-Industrial Landowners areas, 3877 acres of pine trees, 3072 acres of hardwood trees, and 1256 acresmixed areas were damaged, resulting in $5.5 million damage.
 The survey noted that these forested areas are unlikely to recover fully as other factors, including insects, diseases, and other stressors, tend to cause further timber damage.